 Stay away from fried vegetarian foods, including french fries and tempura vegetables.
 Don't deprive yourself of fats altogether when trying to drop pounds, though.
 Just opt for healthy unsaturated versions by sprinkling a few seeds over your salad, tossing roast vegetables in a tablespoon of olive oil, or adding a tablespoon of chia seeds to your morning smoothie.

-Salads are excellent meal options, as long as you limit the amount of high-calorie toppings -- including croutons, creamy dressing, cheese crumbles, dried fruit and candied nuts.
+Salads are excellent meal options, as long as you limit the amount of high-calorie toppings — including croutons, creamy dressing, cheese crumbles, dried fruit and candied nuts.
 Opt for mustard or balsamic vinegar in place of high-calorie condiments like BBQ sauce, ketchup and mayonnaise.